Majesty Diamonds Majesty Diamonds

 Diamond clarity

-Diamonds are rated according to their clarity or the size and color of flaws, or inclusions.
+Diamond grades are rated according to their clarity or the size and color of flaws, or inclusions.

 Inclusions can hinder how the diamond reflects light, reducing the brilliance and prismatic effect of color in a diamond.
 VVS and VS grades have tiny inclusions that may be seen only by a trained professional under magnification of ten times the actual size.

-An SI clarity implies that the diamond contains inclusions but it is still clean to the human eye.
+An SI diamond clarity implies that the diamond contains inclusions but it is still clean to the human eye.

 Diamond Inclusions Chart Diamond Inclusions Chart